Subsatellite: Current

 Launched June 18, 2009, the Lunar Reconnaissance Orbiter (LRO) is a NASA robotic spacecraft currently orbiting the Moon in an eccentric polar mapping orbit.
 Data collected by LRO have been described as essential for planning NASA's future human and robotic missions to the Moon.
 Its detailed mapping program is identifying safe landing sites, locating potential resources on the Moon, characterizing the radiation environment, and demonstrating new technologies.

-CAPSTONE is a project launched in June 2022.
-Composed of a 12-unit collection of CubeSats which spent a few months in transit to the moon to arrive in November 2022.
-It will spend about 9 months in the moons near rectilinear halo orbit.
-CAPSTONE is intended to test and verify the viability of the planned NRHO of planned future Lunar Gateway and its communication efficiency.
+CAPSTONE is a project that successfully launched on June 28, 2022.
+Composed of a 12-unit collection of CubeSats which spent a few months in transit to the Moon to arrive on November 14, 2022.
+It has spent over 2 years in the Moon's Near-rectilinear halo orbit.
+CAPSTONE is testing and verifying the viability of the planned NRHO of planned future Lunar Gateway and its communication efficiency.

 Future planned artificial moon satellites

-Launched on 11 December 2022, the Lunar Flashlight is a low-cost CubeSat lunar orbiter mission to explore, locate, and estimate size and composition of water ice deposits on the Moon for future exploitation by robots or humans from a polar orbit.
-As of December 2022, Lunar Flashlight is en route to the Moon.

-The interplanetary spacecraft JUICE currently in development will enter an orbit around Ganymede in 2032, becoming the first spacecraft to orbit a moon other than Earth's.
+The interplanetary spacecraft JUICE launched in 2023 will enter an orbit around Ganymede in 2032, becoming the first spacecraft to orbit a moon other than Earth's.

-Additionally, the multi-agency supported Lunar Gateway human-rated space station is due to begin construction in 2024 in a near-rectilinear halo orbit (NRHO), primarily in support of the later stage NASA Artemis program missions to Earth's moon.
+Additionally, the multi-agency supported Lunar Gateway human-rated space station began construction in April 2024 in a near-rectilinear halo orbit (NRHO), primarily in support of the later stage NASA Artemis program missions to the Moon.
 Lunar Gateway will also potentially support future missions to Mars and outlying asteroids.